carch-org/docs/docs/project/inspiration.md

 One of the things that really inspired me was watching [Chris Titus Tech](https://www.youtube.com/@ChrisTitusTech) and his [streams](https://www.youtube.com/@TitusTechTalk).
 He’s working on a cool project called [`linutil`](https://github.com/ChrisTitusTech/linutil/), and that kinda gave me the push to make my own version of something like it—but in my own messy way.

-In the beginning, the project was... well, **ugly** 😅.
+In the beginning, the project was... well, **ugly**.
 I used `whiptail` for the menu.
 It worked, but it looked super old-school and felt kinda clunky.
 Honestly, it was just a basic shell script with a bunch of menus slapped together.

 📅 **Updated: 2025-03-21**